What is hyperviscosity syndrome?

 Other symptoms of hyperviscosity syndrome include:

-If the doctor suspects that your infant has this syndrome, he or she may order a blood test to determine the amount of red blood cells in the child’s bloodstream.
-Your doctor may find symptoms that indicate your infant is experiencing jaundice, kidney failure, or breathing problems as a result of the syndrome.
+If your doctor suspects that your infant has this syndrome, they’ll order a blood test to determine the amount of red blood cells in your child’s bloodstream.

 Other tests may be necessary to reach a diagnosis.
 These may include:

-- blood gases level test: to check for oxygen levels in the blood
+- blood gas test to check for oxygen levels in the blood

-In situations where the diagnosis is more severe or the baby is not responding to treatment, complications may occur.
+Complications may occur if the condition is more severe or if your baby isn’t responding to treatment.
 These complications can include:

 - kidney failure